juergenweb/FrontendForms/README.md

 ```
 ### Short Explanation step by step
-* As you can see first you have to create a new form object.
+* First of all you have to create a new form object.
 Inside the constructor you have to add the id of the form.
-* After that you have to add each form field to the form.
+* After that you can create each form field of the form.
 Each form field must have a name attribute inside the
 * constructor (required).
 * You can set various properties to each form field (setLabel(), setNotes(), setDescription();setRule(), setSanitizer(),...)
 * Use the add method to add the field to the form object.
 * The isValid() method returns true or false, and you can use it to send fe the values as an email or save values to the
-* database, to login a user,....you got the idea.
+* database, to login a user,....you get the idea.
 The validation and sanitization of the form values happens inside this method.
 * The render method outputs the markup of the form.

 I highly recommend you to study the examples inside the 'examples' folder.
 There you will find a lot of different use